 Have you ever passed by the organic produce section and wondered, “what is organic farming?” or “what makes some food organic and others inorganic?”
 Many people have similar questions about organic farming, the method used, and the certification process for organic food.

 We’d like to tell you a bit more about what organic agriculture is, the benefits of organic farming, and how it can affect the food you eat.
+Here at Sequoia Soil Company we offer the best organic compost to buy for organic faming.
 Keep reading for more information!

 Organic Farming Produces Organic Food

 The above statement might seem obvious, but organic food can’t come from a farm that practices conventional farming methods.
 Certified organic food must be grown without toxic and persistent pesticides, genetic engineering, antibiotics (for meat), or the use of synthetic nitrogen fertilizer.